Vince Evans: Raiders

 In 1993, Schroeder left the Raiders for the Cincinnati Bengals and Marinovich was cut.
 The Raiders turned to Jeff Hostetler, the previous hero of the New York Giants for Super Bowl XXV two years prior.
-In 1994, at the age of 38, Evans returned for another season with the Raiders.
+In 1993, at the age of 38, Evans returned for another season with the Raiders.
 In 1994, at the age of 39, Evans re-signed with the Raiders to serve as their back up.
-Briefly substituting for Hostetler, Evans complete all two of his passes, including a touchdown pass to Raghib Ismail in the Raiders 24–17 win over the Chargers.
+Briefly substituting for Hostetler, Evans completed all two of his passes, including a touchdown pass to Raghib Ismail in the Raiders 24–17 win over the Chargers.
+Evans threw the last touchdown pass in L.A.
+Raiders history during their last game on 12/24/1994 vs Kansas City.

 In 1995, the Raiders returned to the city of Oakland, and Evans made the move.
 Art Shell was fired and Mike White was named head coach.
 Hostetler was still the starter, but the Raiders drafted Billy Joe Hobert out of the University of Washington to be the quarterback of the future.
 1995 would be Evans' final year as an active player.
 Despite being 40 years old, Evans made three starts for the Raiders, going 1–2 during that span.
 In his first start that season, he led the Raiders to a 30–17 win over the Indianapolis Colts, a team quarterbacked by Jim Harbaugh.
 His next start came on the road against the San Diego Chargers.
 In a game that featured no touchdowns by either team, Evans threw three interceptions, all to Chargers defensive back Dwayne Harper as the Raiders lost 12–6.
 Evans was the starter the next week against the Kansas City Chiefs.
 He went 23 of 37 with two interceptions before he was relieved by Hobert.
 It would be the last start of Evans' career, and the Raiders lost 29–23 to fall to 8–5.
 Evans made a brief appearance the following week in the Raiders 31–28 loss to the Denver Broncos.